kanaabe/yoshie-realestate/src/pages/index.md

     - image: /img/_dsc6902.jpg
       link: ''
       status: SOLD
-      text: |-
+      text: >-
         ## **196 Garside Ave Wayne, NJ**

         ## **4br 3 baths**

         ## **$440,000 (SOLD)**

-        Unique bi-level home in the Valley section of Wayne, offering 4 bedrooms and 3 full baths.
-Extra wide entry with marble floors and two coat closets.
-First floor offers master suite with walk in closet and full bath, two additional bedrooms and one more full bath.
-Large living room, spacious dining room with wood beam ceilings and beautiful kitchen with center island and laundry.
-Massive deck off of kitchen for endless outdoor entering.
-Ground floor offers a good size bedroom, full bath, massive family room with wet bar, wood burning fireplace and large storage area in utility room.
-Sliding doors to large patio and entry to the two car garage.
-Beautiful, private, fenced in backyard with multiple layers for unique look.
+        Listing Agent. ** **Unique bi-level home in the Valley section of Wayne, offering 4 bedrooms

+        and 3 full baths.
+Extra wide entry with marble floors and two coat

+        closets.
+First floor offers master suite with walk in closet and full

+        bath, two additional bedrooms and one more full bath.
+Large living room,

+        spacious dining room with wood beam ceilings and beautiful kitchen with

+        center island and laundry.
+Massive deck off of kitchen for endless

+        outdoor entering.
+Ground floor offers a good size bedroom, full bath,

+        massive family room with wet bar, wood burning fireplace and large

+        storage area in utility room.
+Sliding doors to large patio and entry to

+        the two car garage.
+Beautiful, private, fenced in backyard with multiple

+        layers for unique look.
 Close to everything.
     - image: /img/img_3080.jpg
       status: LEASED